HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 1.  a category
 1.  when requested service should happen
-1.  when request was made
+1.  when the request was made
 1.  the requester

 **Additional USCDI Requirements**